yafatek/mxp-agents-runtime/README.md

 ### Why it exists

 - Provide a unified runtime that wraps LLMs, tools, memory, and governance without depending on QUIC or third-party transports.
-- Ensure every agent built for Relay speaks MXP natively and adheres to platform security, observability, and performance rules.
+- Ensure every agent built for MXP Nexus speaks MXP natively and adheres to platform security, observability, and performance rules.
-- Offer a developer-friendly path to compose agents locally, then promote them into the Relay platform when ready.
+- Offer a developer-friendly path to compose agents locally, then promote them into the MXP Nexus platform when ready.

 ### Scope

 - **In scope**: agent lifecycle management, LLM connectors, tool registration, policy hooks, MXP message handling, memory integration (including the upcoming MXP Vector Store).
-- **Out of scope**: Relay deployment tooling, mesh scheduling, or any "deep agents" research-oriented SDK—handled by separate projects.
+- **Out of scope**: MXP Nexus deployment tooling, mesh scheduling, or any "deep agents" research-oriented SDK—handled by separate projects.

 ### Supported LLM stacks